-Away from the gorgeous beaches, discover colonial history and crumbling monuments in these must-see attractions.
+Away from the gorgeous beaches, discover colonial history and crumbling monuments in these must-see attractions in the Dominican Republic.

-(Santo Domingo) – Walk in the footsteps of Fernando Cortés, Christopher Columbus and Francis Drake in the historic Zona Colonial in Santo Domingo, home to the New World's first cathedral, university and hospital.
+Walk in the footsteps of Fernando Cortés, Christopher Columbus and Francis Drake in the historic Zona Colonial in Santo Domingo, home to the New World's first cathedral, university and hospital.

-Ponder artistic treasures such as the silver altar inside the Gothic Catedral de Santa Maria la Menor (or La Catedral Primada de América).
+Ponder artistic treasures such as the silver altar inside the Gothic Catedral de Santa Maria la Menor (also known as La Catedral Primada de América).

 Learn more about Santo Domingo's history at the fascinating Museo de las Casas Reales, a treasury of tapestries, maps and colonial artefacts dating from 1492 to 1821.

 Explore the massive remains of the oldest fort in the New World, built with 2m-thick walls in 1654 and surrounded by a moat.
 Visit the small historical museum to see a collection of historical artefacts.

 Explore charming cobblestone paths lined with medieval architecture at this replicated copy of a fortified village as it would have looked in Spain, southern France or Italy in the Middle Ages.